Running the Game

 If you choose capacity loss, pick the capacity that creates the most interesting pressure.
 A Vigor loss when the character is already low pushes toward Exhausted.
 A Wit loss when they need safe rolls creates a painful squeeze.
 A Zeal loss when they are spending balance tokens threatens Demoralized.
 Read the table state and choose what makes the next few turns more dramatic.

 You may also choose to gain an additional IT instead of inflicting capacity loss.
-This is a valid alternative when you want to bank resources for a later activated ability.
+This is a valid alternative when you want to bank tempo for a later burst of DM turns.